 When are winter tires or chains right for you?
 Good question – glad you asked.

-To help you — and by “you,” we mean passenger vehicle drivers and commercial truck drivers — navigate your winter tread and chain needs, we recently went live with a brand new Winter Tires and Chains website, which guides you through depending on the vehicle you drive and where you drive it.
+To help you — and by “you,” we mean passenger vehicle drivers and commercial truck drivers — navigate your winter tread and chain needs, we recently updated our Winter Tires and Chains website, which guides you through depending on the vehicle you drive and where you drive it.

 So, what is a winter tire?

-We recently assessed the existing definition of “winter tires and chains” as part of the highway speed and safety review.
+We assessed the existing definition of “winter tires and chains” as part of the 2014 highway speed and safety review.

 There are six things you need to know now.